 What’s more, the panel adds about 1 ½” of stretch, so it really makes a difference if you need some extra wiggle room or flexibility.

 One weird feature that I’m not a huge fan of (also present in the RENEGADE), is the double-closure crotch.
 This is known as a French fly.
-To clarify, a French fly is an extra hidden closure, with an inside button attached to keep the fly secured.
-This extra button makes the flap sit down smooth and flat instead of sticking up.
+To clarify, a French fly is an extra hidden closure with an inside button attached to keep the fly secured.
+This extra button makes the flap sit smoothly and flat instead of sticking up.

 Zipper and Fastening